LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/intentAndContextPolicies.md

 #### Enable or disable a policy

 1. Each policy can be enabled or disabled.
-A policy will not be executed by Maven if it is disabled.
+A policy will not be executed by Conversation Orchestrator if it is disabled.

-2. Only policies that are enabled are evaluated by Maven to make a routing decision
+2. Only policies that are enabled are evaluated by Conversation Orchestrator to make a routing decision

 3. Use the on/off toggle switch to enable or disable a policy

 #### Set the policy order

-Maven evaluates policies in the order they are created and shown in the user experience.
-Maven will execute the first policy that satisfies all the conditions.
+Conversation Orchestrator evaluates policies in the order they are created and shown in the user experience.
+Conversation Orchestrator will execute the first policy that satisfies all the conditions.
 To change the order of a policy

 1. Select the policy